-In December 2007, the FASB issued SFAS No. 160, Noncontrolling Interests in Consolidated Financial Statements -An Amendment of ARB No. 5 ("SFAS 160").
+In December 2007, the FASB issued SFAS No. 160, Noncontrolling Interests in Consolidated Financial Statements - An Amendment of ARB No. 5 ("SFAS 160").
 This Statement amends ARB 51 to establish accounting and reporting standards for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
 It clarifies that noncontrolling interest in a subsidiary is an ownership interest in the consolidated entity and should be reported as equity on the financial statements.
-SFAS 160 requires consolidated net income to be reported at amounts that include the amounts attributable to both the parent and the noncontrolling interest.
-Furthermore, disclosure of the amounts of consolidated net income attributable to the parent and to the noncontrolling interest is required on the face of the financial statements.
+SFAS 160 requires consolidated net income to be reported at amounts that include the amounts attributable to both the parent and the noncontrolling interest is required on the face of the financial statements.
 SFAS 160 is effective as of the beginning of an entity's first fiscal year that begins after December 15, 2008.
 The Company is evaluating the impact, if any, SFAS 160 will have on its consolidated financial statements.